HungNguyen1509/Matrix-Profile-Motif-Discovery---Python/README.md

 # Matrix-Profile-Motif-Discovery---Python
-mplemented Matrix Profile - Motif discovery and A/B testing to identify plagiarism in a new  music by comparing it to a database of previous songs
+Implemented Matrix Profile - Motif discovery and A/B testing to identify plagiarism in a new  music by comparing it to a database of previous songs